ankosta/de-zoomcamp-project/README.md

 *market capitalization (or market cap) is the total value of all the coins that have been mined.
 It’s calculated by multiplying the number of coins in circulation by the current market price of a single coin.

-2. Poland macroeconomic data.
+2. Poland basic macroeconomic data.
+I've chosen Poland, as this is my country and I would like to undertand if there are any visible relations with our economy, which does closely followup global macro trends.
+Source: [Polish givernment statistics](https://stat.gov.pl/)

     **Original columns:**

-    - date :
+    - date : date of observation (monthly data, GDP_change is only available querterly)
-    - inflation_rate :
+    - inflation_rate : an increase in the price level in the economy leading to the loss of value of money
-    - unemployment_rate :
+    - unemployment_rate : rate of people registered as unemployed
-    - GDP_change :
+    - GDP_change : measures the change in volume of production produced by factors of production located in the territory of a given country (here Poland)

 # Structure